CodeZea1ot/the-scaffolding-framework/README.md

 #### Namespaces
 All namespaces must begin with `tsf_` and describe the modular content as concisely as is possible while still remaining human-readable.
 For example, if you are creating a module that provides the user with a way to use right-click detection `tsf_r_click` is a better namespace than `tsf_rcdetect`, `tsf_right_click_detection`, or `tsf_rcd`.

+#### Scoreboard Objectives

+**Objective Names**
+All scoreboard objective names must begin with `tsf_` and describe the purpose of the objective as best as possible with the remaining 12 characters.
+Camel casing is encouraged for scoreboard objective names. *The name you select must also be unique within the Scaffolding Framework*.
+It is your responsibility to make sure that your selected objective name is not currently in use within another module.

+For example, if `tsf_rClickCOAS` was not currently in use as an objective name, an objective that keeps track of when a player right-clicks while holding a `minecraft:carrot_on_a_stick` could be declared as follows:
+Example: `/scoreboard objectives add tsf_rClickCOAS minecraft.used:minecraft.carrot_on_a_stick`

+**Adding and Removing Objectives**
+All modules must include the following functions: `add_objectives.mcfunction` and `remove_objectives.mcfunction`.

+These functions must be located in the following path: `The Scaffolding Framework DP/data/<module_namespace>/functions/scripts/`

+`add_objectives.mcfunction` must be called only once and within your module's `init.mcfunction` (see below)

+`remove_objectives.mcfunction` does not need to be called within your module, but must be included.
+It should remove the objectives defined in your `add_objectives.mcfunction`.

 #### CustomModelData
 If your contribution uses `CustomModelData` you must assign a value that follows this format: `1-aaaa-bb-cccccc`.